yuwwang123/LiDAR-Scan-Matching/README.md

-# LiDAR ICP Scan Matching
+# Fast ICP Scan Matching
 Fast Iterative Closest Point Scan Matching for F1/10 autonomous car

 Used a Point-to-Line metric for measuring error in transformation.